exogen/graphbrainz-extension-lastfm/README.md

   `GRAPHBRAINZ_CACHE_SIZE` if defined, or `8192`.
 * **`LASTFM_CACHE_TTL`**: The number of seconds to keep items in the cache.
   Defaults to `GRAPHBRAINZ_CACHE_TTL` if defined, or `86400000` (one day).

+This extension uses its own cache, separate from the MusicBrainz loader cache.

 ## Example Queries